 Related: Five tips for creating a morning routine.

-Your bedroom should be a sanctuary.
+Good sleep hygiene helps turn your bedroom into a sanctuary.
 Clear the clutter, diffuse lavender essential oil, light a candle, sip on chamomile tea and enjoy a good book.
 Once you’re feeling nice and relaxed, pop an eye mask on and enter the sleep zone.
-All of these things will get you prepped for a deep sleep.
+All these things will help to get you prepped for a deep sleep.

-Give these tips a try the next time you’re ready to hit the hay, and I promise your mind and body will thank you for it in the morning.
+Give these sleep hygiene tips a try the next time you’re ready to hit the hay – your mind and body will thank you for it in the morning.

 The information contained in this article is provided as general information only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 For personalised medical advice, always consult your qualified healthcare professional.